+Migration from Red Hat Fuse to the Red Hat build of Apache Camel

 Red Hat Fuse 7.x will go End-of-life (EOL) on June 30, 2024.
 We recommend users migrate to the Red Hat build of Apache Camel.
 For an additional cost, Fuse users may purchase Extended lifecycle support.
 Learn more about the Red Hat build of Apache Camel on developers.redhat.com.

 Migrating from Fuse 7 to the Red Hat build of Apache Camel

 Red Hat Fuse 7 will move out of the Maintenance Support phase on June 30, 2024.
-Customers that are running applications on Fuse 7 are recommended to migrate to the Red Hat build of Apache Camel, which is part of Red Hat Application Foundations.
+Customers who are running applications on Fuse 7 are recommended to migrate to the Red Hat build of Apache Camel, which is part of Red Hat Application Foundations.
 This migration involves moving from a traditional Apache Karaf (OSGi) or JBoss EAP centralized server architecture to a Quarkus or Spring Boot microservices architecture.
-These microservices architectures are a great fit for the emergence of container environments which have revolutionized how applications are built, deployed, and managed.
+These microservices architectures are a great fit for the emergence of container environments, which have revolutionized how applications are built, deployed, and managed.

-Red Hat’s Kubernetes-based platform, Red Hat OpenShift, is the platform of choice when planning for many integrations with new microservice and distributed architectures running on containers.
+Red Hat’s Kubernetes-based platform, Red Hat OpenShift, is the platform of choice when planning for many integrations with new microservices and distributed architectures running on containers.
 In the process outlined below, you can plan a migration to the Red Hat build of Apache Camel.

-Choosing your Camel runtime
+Choose your Camel runtime

 Apache Camel is the most popular open source integration framework today.
-The Red Hat build of Apache Camel targets modern cloud native and microservices-based application runtimes such as Spring Boot and Quarkus, which are perfect for developers planning a large number of services on Kubernetes.
+The Red Hat build of Apache Camel targets modern cloud-native and microservices-based application runtimes such as Spring Boot and Quarkus, which are perfect for developers planning a large number of services on Kubernetes.
 Camel-based integrations on all-in-one application server architectures like OSGi (Karaf) or Java Enterprise Edition (JBoss EAP) are no longer supported.
-To assist you in your choice of runtimes as well as running your integration on Openshift, we suggest a 3-series article Choose the best Camel for your integration ride
+To assist you in your choice of runtimes as well as running your integration on Openshift, we suggest a 3-series article Choose the best Camel for your integration ride.

 Camel and Spring Boot form a very popular combo for developers planning for a large number of services deployed on Kubernetes.
 The movement to microservices and distributed architectures has influenced integration teams to increasingly adopt smaller and more developer-friendly runtimes.